apache/mynewt-site/docs/newt/newt_operation.md

 Once newt has built all the archive files, it then links the archive files together.
 The linkerscript to use is specified by the board support package (BSP.)

-NOTE: One common use of the "features" option above is to overwrite which linkerscript is used, based upon whether or not the BSP is being build for a raw image, bootable image or bootloader itself.

-The newt tool places all of it's artifacts into the bin/ directory at the top-level of the project, prefixed by the target name being built, for example:
+The newt tool creates a bin directory under the base project directory, and places a target's build artifacts into the bin/targets/&lt;target-name&gt;/app/apps/&lt;app-name&gt; directory, where `target-name` is the name of the target and `app-name` is the name of the application.
+As an example, the `blinky.elf` executable for the `blinky` application defined by the `my_blinky_sim` target is stored in the bin/targets/my_blinky_sim/app/apps/blinky directory as shown in the following source tree:

 ```
-$ tree -L 4 bin/
+$tree -L 9 bin/ bin/
-bin/
+└── targets
-└── my_blinky_sim
+    ├── my_blinky_sim
+    │   ├── app
+    │   │   ├── apps
+    │   │   │   └── blinky
-     ├── apps
+    │   │   │       ├── apps
-     │   └── blinky
+    │   │   │       │   └── blinky
+    │   │   │       │       └── src
+    │   │   │       │           ├── main.d
+    │   │   │       │           ├── main.o
+    │   │   │       │           └── main.o.cmd
-     │       ├── blinky.a
+    │   │   │       ├── apps_blinky.a
-     │       ├── blinky.a.cmd
+    │   │   │       ├── apps_blinky.a.cmd
-     │       ├── blinky.elf
+    │   │   │       ├── blinky.elf
-     │       ├── blinky.elf.cmd
+    │   │   │       ├── blinky.elf.cmd
-     │       ├── blinky.elf.dSYM
+    │   │   │       ├── blinky.elf.dSYM
-     │       ├── blinky.elf.lst
+    │   │   │       │   └── Contents
-     │       ├── main.d
+    │   │   │       │       ├── Info.plist
+    │   │   │       │       └── Resources
+    │   │   │       │           └── DWARF
-     │       ├── main.o
+    │   │   │       ├── blinky.elf.lst
-     │       └── main.o.cmd
+    │   │   │       └── manifest.json
-     ├── hw
+    │   │   ├── hw
-     │   ├── bsp
+    │   │   │   ├── bsp
-     │   │   └── native
+    │   │   │   │   └── native
-     │   ├── hal
+    │   │   │   │       ├── hw_bsp_native.a
-     │   │   ├── flash_map.d
+    │   │   │   │       ├── hw_bsp_native.a.cmd
+    │   │   │   │       └── repos
+    │   │   │   │           └── apache-mynewt-core
-     │   │   ├── flash_map.o
+    │   │   │   │               └── hw

 <snip>
 ```